Salescoach - With 25 years in the real estate industry, provides a range of specialist services to help you make more sales.

 High staff turnover

-People leave because they dont succeed
+People leave because they don’t succeed

-Top people leave because the manager spends too much
+Top people leave because the manager spends too much time with the low producers

 Low office morale as failure culture develops